 Ulm University has its own ski and bicycle workshop (Fahrradwerkstatt), where all students can repair their bicycles, wax their skis and get help and advice from other students.
 It is located underneath the Mensa in building O25.

 Tel. +49 (0)731/50-23852, stuve.fahrrad(at)uni-ulm.de

 Taxis in Germany are rather expensive.
 However, if you share a taxi with friends who have the same destination, it might be a good bargain for you.
 A ride from the inner city to Ulm University or to other distant parts of the city will be about €10.00 to €15.00.
 If you share a taxi with more than 4 people, please order a large-capacity taxi (“Großraumtaxi”).

 A Mitfahrgelegenheit is a way of organised traveling with other people, where one offers their car and all travelers share the cost of the trip, which makes the journey for all participants much cheaper.
 There are plenty of web pages with different priorities offering Mitfahrgelegenheiten.
 You have to pay for the services of some of them, others are free of charge.

 To avoid any misunderstandings during the trip, contact your fellow passengers beforehand to find out how many seats are free or to let them know how many you need, to arrange where to meet and where to drop off and how high the travel expenses will be.
-It is also useful to exchange names and phone numbers, so you can contact each other in case of any change in plan, problems or delays.
-You can minimize the risk of traveling with an unknown person by using websites which offer a rating system for their members and/or verification of their identity by storing a copy of their ID card or the like.
+It is also useful to exchange names and phone numbers, so you can contact each other in case of any change of plan, problems or delays.

 There are professional flight web pages which help air passengers to find a fellow passenger for their flight and some other websites that connect railway travelers with each other.